 For busy dancers, frozen foods might just be the saving grace of a post-performance recovery meal.
 But from a nutrition perspective, these can be hit or miss with higher-than-recommended sodium counts and questionable ingredients.
 We can, however, consider a few helpful tips to turn frozen meals into a nourishing option.

-With the purpose of sustaining long shelf-lives, frozen meals and snack foods often come packaged with high amounts of sodium.
+To sustain shelf-life, frozen meals, and snack foods often come packaged with higher amounts of sodium.
 While some sodium is harmless for most active dancers, we want to stay on target with the guidelines set forth by The American Heart Association: 2300 mg sodium per day.
 A single frozen meal can easily amount to half that allowance.

 Find options with less than 600 mg of sodium per serving.
 If the package contains more than one serving, bulk it up with extra veggies.
 Adding veggies to the meal will offer fibrous bulk.
 As a result, you’ll reach a comfortable fullness while allowing for leftovers and thus a second meal to be created.
 Another bonus?
 Veggies are high in potassium.
 This electrolyte works alongside sodium to balance your body’s hydration status.

-Check your ingredients lists.
-Since ingredients are listed in order of abundance (with the most abundant ingredients listed first) look for carbohydrates from sources like whole grains (like brown rice, farro, quinoa, Kamut) and legumes (likes beans), protein from sources like milk, chicken, tofu, turkey, and beef, and fats from sources like nuts, seeds, olive oil, canola oil, and avocados.
+Ingredients are listed in order of abundance (with the most abundant ingredients listed first) look for carbohydrates from sources like whole grains (like brown rice, farro, quinoa, Kamut) and legumes (like beans), protein from sources like milk, and chicken, tofu, turkey, and beef, and fats from sources like nuts, seeds, olive oil, canola oil, and avocados.

-You’re likely to see other unfamiliar ingredients, which are often added to ensure safety and quality of packaged foods.
-Don’t obsess- these are generally harmless.
-But for the most part, look for those whole-food options shown higher up on the list.
+You’re likely to see other unfamiliar ingredients added to ensure the safety and quality of packaged foods.
+Don’t obsess- these are harmless in the minute amounts used.
+I debunk much of the myths surrounding these ingredients here.
+For the most part, and when it’s financially feasible, look for options with whole-food ingredients listed as the first, second, or third, ingredient.

 Frozen Meals